Material Selection Policy

 Responsibility for Selection

 The ultimate responsibility for selection of library materials rests with the Library Director who operates within the framework of the policies determined by the Liberty Library Association.
-Purchase suggestions from volunteers and the general public are encouraged and are given serious consideration.
+Purchase suggestions from the general public are encouraged and are given serious consideration.

 Criteria for Selecting Materials